 What is "puttonyos"?

 Puttonyos refers to the traditional measure of botrytised berries added to the base wine during fermentation.
 Higher puttonyos means more concentration and sweetness.
-Since 2013 the Tokaji Aszú category has been limited to 5 Puttonyos and above.
+Since 2013 the Tokaji Aszú category has carried a minimum residual sugar of 120 grams per litre, broadly equivalent to the old 5 Puttonyos benchmark.